ZhiQi12/Orbital-/README.md

 * Allows user to input a module code
 * Returns a sentimental score of the module
 * Provide the most relevant reviews for students to view
-* Datebase to store the sentimental scores and most relevant reviews
+* Database to store the sentimental scores and most relevant reviews

 ## Getting Started